Electrolysis hair removal

 Laser or electrolysis for your genital hair removal?

 Although we have a laser hair removal machine at 2pass Clinic we strongly advise you to use genital electrolysis.
 Lasers have not been proven to be permanent, and since genital hair removal can often not be redone after the SRS operation, there is no room for experimenting with unproven technology.
-As you can’t afford to risk your time, money, or the quality of your surgical outcome on unproven technology, you should invest in the only proven permanent option: genital electrolysis.
+As you can’t afford to risk your time, money, or the quality of your surgical outcome on unproven technology, you should invest in the only proven permanent option for hair removal: genital electrolysis.

 Vaginoplasty, using Penile Inversion, is the most common MTF genital surgery.
 This utilizes the penile skin to line the vagina, and the scrotal skin to create the labia.
 Some SRS surgeons use a perineal skin flap at the posterior end of the vagina, it is best to have electrolysis on this area.
-Belgian SRS surgeon Dr. Seghers suggests removing the hair around the base of the penis and the hair on the midline 7 inches forward from the anus.
-If you plan to do genital electrolysis, check with your surgeon as to his or her preferences.
+It is suggested to remove the hair around the base of the penis and the hair on the midline 7 inches forward from the anus.
+If you plan to do genital electrolysis, please do consult with your surgeon as to his or her preferences.